kubernetes/enhancements/keps/sig-node/4112-passdown-resources-to-cri/README.md

 As a cluster administrator, I want to install an NRI plugin that does customized resource handling.
-I run kubelet with CPU manager and memory manager disabled.
+I run kubelet with CPU manager and memory manager disabled (CPU manager policy set to `none`).
 Instead I use my NRI plugin to do customized resource allocation (e.g. cpu and memory pinning).
 To do that properly I need the actual resource requests and limits requested by the user.

 ### Notes/Constraints/Caveats (Optional)